Logan-47/Face_Detect/README.md

 1. Creat a Empty folder named "data". in the main Directory of repo..
 2. then run ```python3 Full_Face_Detection.py``` It will create sample images in the data folder.
 3. Then run ```python3 detector.py``` it will show the Id,name,record of the detected face if it is on database.

+## it also PushBullet API support.[using in instant notification if any face that is in the database is detected]